IN THIS ARTICLE

 A UX designer’s salary in the tech industry is heavily influenced by the company’s size and location.
 Start-ups usually don’t have the same budget as large, wealthy companies like Apple, IBM, and Microsoft.
 Also, tech hotspots like California and New York will offer more competitive salaries than areas with less population.

-According to Glassdoor, the national average salary for UX designers in the internet and tech industry is $119,405 per year.
-Compensation ranges between $85,000 and $165,000.
+According to Glassdoor, the salary for UX designers in the internet and tech industry is $119,405 per year.
+Compensation ranges between $85,000 and $165,000 for a user experience designer in this field.

 Average Salary: $99,932